sshindetech/vibe-coding/README.md

 # Vibe Coding Example: Financial Data Q&A App
+This application enables users to upload Excel files containing financial data and ask questions in natural language to analyze and visualize the data.
+Built using the Vibe Coding approach, it combines a modern Expo React Native frontend for seamless user interaction with a robust Nest.js backend.
+The backend leverages LangChain with Google Gemini for advanced language understanding and xlsx for Excel parsing, allowing users to gain insights and generate charts from their data with minimal effort.

 ## Overview
 This project is a fullstack application for uploading Excel files with multiple tabs and querying financial data using natural language.
 It features: